-If you haven’t fallen behind on your medical bills as of yet, it’s essential to do everything you possibly can to stay current.
+If you haven’t fallen behind on your medical bills, it’s essential to do everything you possibly can to stay current.
 After falling behind on payments, your credit score will take a big hit.

 Bill Fay, a Staff Writer at Debt.org, recommends that “When dealing with a hospital, it’s a good idea to have all of the charges fully explained to you by the billing office.
 Medical bills can be confusing, and auditing every detail is the best way to protect against honest mistakes or outright fraud.”

 Debt validation is a person’s legal right to dispute the validity of a debt.
-Medical debt can often get invalidated and proven to be legally uncollectible.
-A legally uncollectible debt is one that doesn’t have to get paid and can’t legally remain on credit reports.
+For example, medical debt can often get invalidated and proven to be legally uncollectible.
+A legally uncollectible debt does not have to get paid and can’t legally remain on credit reports.

 Help With Medical Bills After Insurance

-With debt validation, you could potentially resolve the debt for around 45% of what you owe.
-Try this debt calculator on your own and compare each debt relief program.
-Include all of your unsecured debt where it says, “Enter Your Total Debt Amount.”
+You could potentially resolve the debt with debt validation for around 45% of what you owe.
+But, first, try this debt calculator on your own and compare each debt relief program.
+Then, include all of your unsecured debt where it says, “Enter Your Total Debt Amount.”

 Do you have high credit card debt and medical bills?

 A debt validation program could resolve medical bills and credit card debt, all inside a single payment.
-Unlike a debt settlement program, with debt validation, your creditors don’t get paid but instead disputed.
+However, unlike with a debt settlement program, your creditors don’t get paid a dime with a validation program.

 What was the solution?